-- N.1.
-General.
-Belt-conveyor scales are capable of weighing bulk material accurately.
-(See Tolerances.)
-However, their performance can be detrimentally affected by the conditions of the installation.
-(See User Requirements.) - N.1.1.
-Official Test. - An official test of a belt-conveyor scale system shall be a materials test. - N.1.2.
+- N.1.1.
+Official Test.
+An official test of a belt-conveyor scale system shall be a materials test. - N.1.2.
 Simulated Test.
 Simulated loading conditions as recommended by the manufacturer and approved by the official with statutory authority may be used to properly monitor the system operational performance between official tests, but shall not be used for official certification.

 - N.2.
 Conditions of Tests.
 A belt-conveyor scale shall be tested after it is installed on the conveyor system with which it is to be used and under such environmental conditions as may normally be expected.
-It shall be tested at normal use capacity and may be tested at any other rate of flow that may be used at the installation.
+It shall be tested at normal use capacity and may also be tested at any other rate of flow that may be used at the installation.
 Each test shall be conducted for: - (a) not less than 1000 scale divisions, - (b) at least three revolutions of the belt, and - (c) at least 10 minutes of operation, or for a normal weighment.